macmyn/macmyn.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have taught and tutored in a number of settings.
 At Oxford, I have tutored for undergraduate and graduate, practical and lecture-based courses.
 As a summary:
 ## Oxford University
-- Fluid Dynamics (3rd year physics)
+- Senior Lab Demonstrator (3rd year biophysics labs)
-- Biophysics labs (3rd year physics)
+- Fluid Dynamics Tutor (3rd year physics)
-- Maths for Materials Science (1st year materials science)
+- Maths for Materials Science Tutor (1st year materials science)
-- Software Engineering (graduate course for biologists)
+- Software Engineering Demonstrator (graduate course for biologists)
-- Essential Maths (graduate course for biologists)
+- Essential Maths Demonstrator (graduate course for biologists)

 ## Other
-- Private maths and physics tutor for several years, from foundation GCSE to high-achieving year 13 students.
+- Private and freelance maths and physics tutor.
+I work with individual students and freelance for schools and colleges.